matthew-davis/bliss-keyboard/README.md

   * Move each menu's items to all qualifying menus
   * Work through Bus menu item
   * Check all menus for duplicates within the menu
+  * Consider combining all shapes apart from straight and diagonal
+  * Consider removing all themed menus apart from direction and pointer
+  * Consider combining Alphanumeric and Punctuation
   * Order each menu's items
   * Re-distribute all items and even them up: attempt home menu of 28 items (2 rows)
   * Re-distribute all items in sub-menus try to cap at 70 (5 rows)